Our University offers a student friendly, Christ-centered learning environment.

 - Transfer Students

 If you desire to transfer to ETBU Nursing, please send an unofficial transcript to ETBU Nursing by using this form.
 Please include your name, cell phone and email on all correspondence so that we are able to communicate with you about your plans to attend ETBU School of Nursing.
 Transferring course credits often require a review of a course description and syllabus to ensure that there is a match with our pre-requisites, please have these available.
 If you have further questions, please contact us and we will be happy to assist you with your plans to apply to Teague School of Nursing.

 - Admission Requirements

-Letters notifying applicants of their acceptance into the fall nursing cohort will be mailed at the close of the Spring semester.
+Letters notifying applicants of their acceptance into the fall nursing cohort will be emailed at the close of the spring semester.
+Acceptance letters for the spring nursing cohort will be emailed at the close of the fall semester.
 Once accepted, applicants must indicate, in writing, their acceptance by the date stated in their acceptance letter in order to secure their place.
 Letters to applicants who are not offered a seat in the upcoming program will also be mailed within this same time frame.

 Accepted or currently enrolled as a student at ETBU